MavelSterling/Programming_Fundamentals/README.md

 # Programming_Fundamentals

-Some laboratories made in the Fundamentals of Programming career at the Universidad del Valle
+Some laboratories made in the course Fundamentals of Programming at the Universidad del Valle